 The Airmen's Stories - Sgt.
 M A Beatty

-Marcus Alfred Beatty was born in September 1919 in Belfast and joined the RAFVR in May 1939 as an Airman u/t Pilot.
+Marcus Alfred Beatty was born on 11th August 1919 in Belfast and joined the RAFVR in May 1939 as an Airman u/t Pilot.

 Called up on 1st September 1939, he carried out his elementary flying training at 12 EFTS Wick, after which he was at 5 FTS Sealand, on No. 49 Course which ran from 16th June to 7th September 1940.

 He converted to Spitfires at 7 OTU Hawarden and joined 266 Squadron at Martlesham Heath on 30th September 1940.
 Beatty was commissioned in May 1941.